Symmetrical English: 1.c4 c5 2.Nf3...... 3.d4

 History and Notable Players

 It arises from the Symmetrical English.
-Among the most prolific practitioners on the White side are Arturo Pomar Salamanca (27 games), Tomas Likavsky (26 games), Ivan Hausner (26 games).
-On the Black side, notable exponents include Juan Manuel Bellon Lopez (16 games), Jorge Szmetan (15 games), Milan Matulovic (14 games).
+Among the most prolific White practitioners are Arturo Pomar Salamanca (27 games), Tomas Likavsky (26 games), Ivan Hausner (26 games).
+Black-side regulars include Juan Manuel Bellon Lopez (16 games), Jorge Szmetan (15 games), Milan Matulovic (14 games).

 Main Lines and Variations